The History of Bank Holidays

 Scotland & Ireland

-Scotland was treated differently because of different traditions, for example at the time, New Year was a more important holiday there.
-So in 1871, New Year’s Day, Good Friday, first Monday in May, first Monday in August and Christmas Day became Bank Holidays in Scotland.
+Scotland was treated differently because of different traditions, for example, at the time, New Year was a more important holiday there.
+So in 1871, New Year’s Day, Good Friday, the first Monday in May, the first Monday in August and Christmas Day became Bank Holidays in Scotland.

 In 1903, the Bank Holiday (Ireland) Act added 17th March, Saint Patrick’s Day, as a bank holiday, but only for Ireland.